Business management will always have two perspectives on risk.

 Control actions are the processes the organisation puts in place to decrease the probability of the threat occurring.

-Mitigation actions lessen the impact of the threats does occur.
+Mitigation actions lessen the impact of the threats that occur.

 Step 4: Implementation